zephyrproject-rtos/zephyr/doc/development_process/api_lifecycle.rst

 - Stable APIs can get backward compatible updates, bug fixes and security fixes at any time.

+In order to declare an API ``stable``, the following steps need to be followed:

+#.
+A Pull Request must be opened that changes the corresponding entry in the
+   :ref:`api_stability` table
+#.
+An email must be sent to the ``devel`` mailing list announcing the API
+   upgrade request
+#.
+The Pull Request must be submitted for discussion in the next
+   `Zephyr API meeting`_ where, barring any objections, the Pull Request will be merged

 .. _stable_api_changes:

 Introducing incompatible changes